 This review is important because it considers issues faced by all regulators and those who are regulated and is not limited to allegations of gross negligence misconduct (GNM).
-Although that was the trigger for the Government's request of Professor Sir Norman Williams to conduct his rapid policy review, the review itself considers and makes recommendations in relation to a number of issues including the use of experts in regulatory cases generally and a need for professional regulators to work together to achieve more consistency of approach.
+Although that was the trigger for the Government’s request of Professor Sir Norman Williams to conduct his rapid policy review, the review itself considers and makes recommendations in relation to a number of issues including the use of experts in regulatory cases generally and a need for professional regulators to work together to achieve a more consistent approach.

 In this analysis of the recommendations, we examine those which we think may be the ones which regulators will need to consider most carefully both in relation to GNM but more generally.

 The circumstances leading up to the review are well documented.
 The decision of the GMC to appeal a sanction of suspension in a case involving a doctor convicted of GNM and the subsequent replacement by the High Court of that sanction with one of erasure attracted criticism in many quarters, particularly and perhaps unsurprisingly in the medical profession itself.
 Some of that debate may not have been well informed but, rightly or wrongly, it appeared to have a particular adverse and unintended effect upon the view of medical professionals towards reflective learning and the ways in which such reflection might, in their minds, be used against them.

 It appeared to some that the way in which the regulator approached the case might discourage, rather than encourage, transparency and owning up to mistakes when they happen.
 On the other hand, the GMC would and did argue that the appeal was appropriate in order for them to achieve their overriding objectives of protection of the public and maintaining confidence in the medical profession.

 As they approached their work it seems that the panel members conducting the review determined that it was necessary to consider some wider issues to provide a context for their recommendations.